 If you do not have much experience with this kind of work, it may be a good idea to start with a ‘light version’ of a policy and take it up again later.

-As a minimum, you can formulate a statement setting out your ambitions and plans for working in a structured way with human rights.
+As a minimum, you can formulate a statement setting out your ambitions and plans for working in a structured way with human rights, environment and clima.
 Next, you can make a risk assessment and open a dialogue with your suppliers.
 When you have gained more experience with the practical part, you will be better positioned for preparing or updating the policy itself.

 Integrate due diligence into your existing processes